CODE OF BUSINESS CONDUCT AND ETHICS

 - Any member of a royal family who may lack formal authority but who may otherwise be influential, including by owning or managing state-owned or controlled companies.

-It is important to note that employees of state owned or controlled entities (whether partially or completely state owned or controlled) are considered government officials under the FCPA regardless of the rank, nationality or their classification under local law.
+It is important to note that employees of state owned or controlled entities (whether partially or completely state owned or controlled) are considered government officials under the FCPA regardless of their rank, nationality or classification under local law.
 Some individuals, who may not be considered government officials in their own country, are considered government officials under the FCPA.
 In addition, a company may be under government control even if it is publicly traded, and even if some of its stock is not owned by the government.
 In some countries, government control of publicly traded companies is common.
-This Policy prohibits promising, providing or offering to provide anything of value to employees or agents of state owned or controlled companies for any of the prohibited purposes described above, even if those companies are engaged in purely commercial businesses.
+Similarly, in some countries entities like oil companies and hospitals are state owned, which makes all of their employees, regardless of their rank, nationality or classification under local law, government officials under the FCPA.
+This Policy prohibits promising, authorizing, providing or offering to provide anything of value to employees or agents of state owned or controlled companies for any of the prohibited purposes described above, even if those companies are engaged in purely commercial businesses.

 Indirect and Direct Payments.
 The prohibition against improper payments or gifts under the FCPA applies not only to direct payments or offers of payment, but also to indirect offers or payments made through any Intermediaries or agents.
 Care must be taken to ensure that third party representatives and Intermediaries of a Berkshire subsidiary, such as sales representatives, consultants, advisors, lobbyists, resellers, distributors, joint venture partners, customs/import brokers, freight forwarders or other contractors do not authorize, promise, offer or provide anything of value to a government official for any of the prohibited purposes described above.